SamanthaLVeck/ERM-and-Uncertainty-Estimator-Code/README.md

 -	Ensure there are adequate boundary conditions to prevent excessive distortion during reconstruction.
 -	Generate an input file from the Abaqus job section and save the .inp file in the source folder.
 -	An example input file is available in the repository
--	Add in the following to the input file after the assembly section ends (note: this only works for Abaqus Standard, not Abaqus Explicit):
+-	Add in the following to the input file after the assembly section ends (note: this only works for Abaqus Standard, not Abaqus Explicit) (Also note that the README should be viewed in the 'code' format to get the input code correctly formatted):

 ** INITIAL CONDITIONS
 **